-2) The amount the equity universe is reduced by: the investment universe of the Sub-Fund for universe reduction purposes is composed of the MSCI ACWI Index.
-This universe is reduced by a minimum of 20% through the application of the filters described below.i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.

-ii) Sub-Fund specific: Companies which do not:
+- 2) Amount the universe is reduced by: The initial universe for universe reduction purposes is composed of (i) the ICE BofAML Global Corporate Index, ICE BofA Global High Yield Index, and ICE BofA Emerging Markets Corporate Plus Index (amounting in total to around 2500 issuers for corporate bonds; excluding sovereign and qualsi-sovereign issuers), and (ii) listed European stocks with over 1 billion euro of market capitalisation for the equity part of the portfolio (around 1200 issuers).
+This universe is reduced by a minimum of 25% through the application of the filters described below. - i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation, and thermal coal mining.